Pumba98/k3s-flux-cluster/README.md

 # Single k3s cluster backed by Flux v2

 Kubernetes cluster using the [GitOps](https://www.weave.works/blog/what-is-gitops-really) tool [Flux](https://toolkit.fluxcd.io/).
 The Git repository is the driving the state of the Kubernetes cluster.
-[Flux SOPS integration](https://toolkit.fluxcd.io/guides/mozilla-sops/) is used to encrypt secrets with gpg.
+The awesome [Flux SOPS integration](https://toolkit.fluxcd.io/guides/mozilla-sops/) is used to encrypt secrets with gpg.

 ## :computer:&nbsp; Software